Home Our Community

 As long as they’re edible, there’s not many rules when it comes to choosing your plants.
 But if you’re after some inspiration, here are some of the best herbs for cocktails that both beginners and horticulturists will enjoy.

-5 best green herbs to use in cocktails
+15 best herbs to use in cocktails

 1. Mint